vaadin/spring/README.md

 Vaadin Spring is the official Spring integration for [Vaadin Framework](https://github.com/vaadin/framework).
 This branch is Vaadin Framework 8.2+ compatible.
 See other branches for other framework versions:
 * master for Vaadin 10
+* 4.x for Vaadin 8 with Jakarta EE
 * 3.X for Vaadin 8.2+
 * 2.0 and 2.1 for Vaadin Framework 8.0...8.1 versions
 * 1.2 for Vaadin Framework V7 versions